Contrast-Security-OSS/docs/content/installation/netcore/usage/GeneralUsage.md

 <!--
-title: ".NET Agent Supported Technologies"
+title: ".NET Agent Usage"
-description: "General Usage of the Contrast .NET Agent"
+description: "General Usage of the Contrast .NET Core Agent"
-tags: "installation usage agent .Net"
+tags: "installation usage agent .NET Core"
 -->

 ## How It Works

-Contrast agents are designed to require little to no interaction from the user to setup instrumentation on a .NET Core application.
-Once the environment is setup, through environment variables or application launch profile, the .NET Core agent will automatically instrument the ASP.NET Core application.
-Agent analysis is performed as applications are exercised by users (or by automated scripts or tests).
-You can view the results of the agent's analysis on the [Contrast website](https://app.contrastsecurity.com).
+The Contrast agent is designed to require little to no interaction from the user to setup instrumentation on a .NET Core application.
+Once the environment is set up through environment variables or application launch profile, the .NET Core agent automatically instruments the ASP.NET Core application.
+The agent performs analysis as users (or automated scripts or tests) exercise applications.
+You can view the results of the agent's analysis in the [Contrast UI](https://app.contrastsecurity.com).

-The Contrast .NET Core agent consists of a two components, both running within the same process as your application.
+The Contrast .NET Core agent consists of a two components that both run within the same process as your application.

-* **.NET Profiler** that instruments applications to weave in method calls out to agent sensors.
+* The **.NET Profiler** that instruments applications to weave in method calls out to agent sensors.

 * **Sensors** that gather security, architecture and library information.

-These components are located in several DLL files that you may download from the Contrast website.
-They can be placed anywhere on disk and do not need to be placed in your application folder.
+These components are located in several DLL files that you may download from the Contrast UI.
+You can place them anywhere on disk, and don't need to be placed in your application folder.

 ## Agent Updates

-Since the .NET Core agent is running alongside your application, it cannot update itself.
-To update the agent replace the agent files in the agent directory and restart your application.
+Since the .NET Core agent is running alongside your application, it can't update itself.
+To update the agent, replace the agent files in the agent directory and restart your application.

 ## Analysis

 ### Start the agent

-The agent will automatically start along with your application as long as the environment is setup as described in [.NET Core installation].
+The agent automatically starts with your application as long as the environment is setup as described in [.NET Core installation](installation-netcoreinstall.html).

 ### Stop the agent

 To stop the agent, stop the application and remove agent from its environment.
-Alternately you may just change the ```CORECLR_ENABLE_PROFILING``` setting to 0.
+Alternately, you may change the `CORECLR_ENABLE_PROFILING` setting to "0".

+## IIS Express

+The installation for the IIS Express users is the same as self-hosted applications.